zigpy/zigpy/README.md

 ### ZHA integration component for Home Assistant
 [ZHA integration component for Home Assistant](https://www.home-assistant.io/integrations/zha/) is a reference implementation of the zigpy library as integrated into the core of **[Home Assistant](https://www.home-assistant.io)** (a Python based open source home automation software).
 There are also other GUI and non-GUI projects for Home Assistant's ZHA components which builds on or depends on its features and functions to enhance or improve its user-experience, some of those are listed and linked below.

+### ZHA Custom
+[zha_custom](https://github.com/Adminiuga/zha_custom) is a custom component package for Home Assistant (with its ZHA component for zigpy integration) that acts as zigpy commands service wrapper, when installed it allows you to enter custom commands via to zigy to example change advanced configuration and settings that are not available in the UI.

 #### ZHA Map
 [zha-map](https://github.com/zha-ng/zha-map) for Home Assistant's ZHA component can build a Zigbee network topology map.